nkdAgility/NKDAgility.com/site/content/resources/blog/2023/2023-07-27-storms-of-neglect-the-perils-of-not-delivering-usable-products-in-agile-iterations/index.md

 ---
+title: Storms of Neglect The Perils of Not Delivering Usable Products in Agile Iterations
+date: 2023-07-27
+author: MrHinsh
 id: "49502"
-title: "Storms of Neglect The Perils of Not Delivering Usable Products in Agile Iterations"
-date: "2023-07-27"
-categories:
-  - "discovery-ideation"
-  - "transparency-commitment"
-tags:
-  - "featured"
-  - "homepage"
-coverImage: "image-1.jpg"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "storms-of-neglect-the-perils-of-not-delivering-usable-products-in-agile-iterations"
+slug: storms-of-neglect-the-perils-of-not-delivering-usable-products-in-agile-iterations
 aliases:
 - /blog/storms-of-neglect-the-perils-of-not-delivering-usable-products-in-agile-iterations
+tags:
+- featured
+- homepage
+categories:
+- discovery-ideation
+- transparency-commitment
+coverImage: image-1.jpg

 ---

 In light of the importance professional teams place on delivering usable, working products, I find myself compelled to address the woes that befall teams that need to adhere to this crucial tenet.
 We understand the need for working products; now, let us dissect the perils of straying from this righteous path.